dotnet/docs/docs/framework/wpf/app-development/wpf-add-ins-overview.md

 -   **Versioning**: Ensuring that host applications and add-ins can still communicate when new versions of either are created.

  Ultimately, developing a robust add-in model is a non-trivial undertaking.
-For this reason, the [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)] provides an infrastructure for building add-in models.
+For this reason, the .NET Framework provides an infrastructure for building add-in models.

 > [!NOTE]
->  For more detailed information on add-ins, see [Add-ins and Extensibility](../../../../docs/framework/add-ins/index.md).
+>  For more detailed information on add-ins, see [Add-ins and Extensibility](/previous-versions/dotnet/netframework-4.0/bb384200(v%3dvs.100)).

 <a name="NETFrameworkAddInModelOverview"></a>
 ## .NET Framework Add-In Model Overview
- The [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)] add-in model, found in the <xref:System.AddIn> namespace, contains a set of types that are designed to simplify the development of add-in extensibility.
-The fundamental unit of the [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)] add-in model is the *contract*, which defines how a host application and an add-in communicate with each other.
+ The .NET Framework add-in model, found in the <xref:System.AddIn> namespace, contains a set of types that are designed to simplify the development of add-in extensibility.
+The fundamental unit of the .NET Framework add-in model is the *contract*, which defines how a host application and an add-in communicate with each other.
 A contract is exposed to a host application using a host-application-specific *view* of the contract.
 Likewise, an add-in-specific *view* of the contract is exposed to the add-in.
 An *adapter* is used to allow a host application and an add-in to communicate between their respective views of the contract.
 Contracts, views, and adapters are referred to as segments, and a set of related segments constitutes a *pipeline*.
-Pipelines are the foundation upon which the [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)] add-in model supports discovery, activation, security isolation, execution isolation (using both application domains and processes), communication, lifetime management, and versioning.
+Pipelines are the foundation upon which the .NET Framework add-in model supports discovery, activation, security isolation, execution isolation (using both application domains and processes), communication, lifetime management, and versioning.

  The sum of this support allows developers to build add-ins that integrate with the functionality of a host application.
-However, some scenarios require host applications to display [!INCLUDE[TLA2#tla_ui#plural](../../../../includes/tla2sharptla-uisharpplural-md.md)] provided by add-ins.
-Because each presentation technology in the [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)] has its own model for implementing [!INCLUDE[TLA2#tla_ui#plural](../../../../includes/tla2sharptla-uisharpplural-md.md)], the [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)] add-in model does not support any particular presentation technology.
-Instead, [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)] extends the [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)] add-in model with [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] support for add-ins.
+However, some scenarios require host applications to display user interfaces provided by add-ins.
+Because each presentation technology in the .NET Framework has its own model for implementing user interfaces, the .NET Framework add-in model does not support any particular presentation technology.
+Instead, WPF extends the .NET Framework add-in model with UI support for add-ins.

 <a name="WPFAddInModel"></a>
 ## WPF Add-Ins
- [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)], in conjunction with the [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)] add-in model, allows you to address a wide variety of scenarios that require host applications to display [!INCLUDE[TLA2#tla_ui#plural](../../../../includes/tla2sharptla-uisharpplural-md.md)] from add-ins.
-In particular, these scenarios are addressed by [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)] with the following two programming models:
+ WPF, in conjunction with the .NET Framework add-in model, allows you to address a wide variety of scenarios that require host applications to display user interfaces from add-ins.
+In particular, these scenarios are addressed by WPF with the following two programming models:

 1.  **The add-in returns a UI**.
-An add-in returns a [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] to the host application via a method call, as defined by the contract.
+An add-in returns a UI to the host application via a method call, as defined by the contract.
 This scenario is used in the following cases:

-    -   The appearance of a [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] that is returned by an add-in is dependent on either data or conditions that exist only at run time, such as dynamically generated reports.
+    -   The appearance of a UI that is returned by an add-in is dependent on either data or conditions that exist only at run time, such as dynamically generated reports.

-    -   The [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] for services provided by an add-in differs from the [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] of the host applications that can use the add-in.
+    -   The UI for services provided by an add-in differs from the UI of the host applications that can use the add-in.

-    -   The add-in primarily performs a service for the host application, and reports status to the host application with a [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)].
+    -   The add-in primarily performs a service for the host application, and reports status to the host application with a UI.

 2.  **The add-in is a UI**.
-An add-in is a [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)], as defined by the contract.
+An add-in is a UI, as defined by the contract.
 This scenario is used in the following cases:

     -   An add-in doesn't provide services other than being displayed, such as an advertisement.

-    -   The [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] for services provided by an add-in is common to all host applications that can use that add-in, such as a calculator or color picker.
+    -   The UI for services provided by an add-in is common to all host applications that can use that add-in, such as a calculator or color picker.

- These scenarios require that [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] objects can be passed between host application and add-in application domains.
-Since the [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)] add-in model relies on remoting to communicate between application domains, the objects that are passed between them must be remotable.
+ These scenarios require that UI objects can be passed between host application and add-in application domains.
+Since the .NET Framework add-in model relies on remoting to communicate between application domains, the objects that are passed between them must be remotable.

  A remotable object is an instance of a class that does one or more of the following: